Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_tan.asp][31]**

-Math.tan(x) returns the tangent of an angle
+Math.tan(x) returns the tangent of an angle.

 ### Parameters